-- (b) for members of the public in accordance with subclause (3); or - (c) to host a wedding or funeral in accordance with subclause (4); or - (d) for the exclusive use of a school at any one time for educational purposes.

-- (2) A community facility means any of the following, whether operated on a for profit or not-for-profit basis: - (a) a community centre or community hall; - (b) a public library (including a toy library); - (c) a youth centre.
+- (b) for members of the public in accordance with subclause (3); or - (c) hosting a wedding or funeral in accordance with subclause (4); or - (d) providing an exclusive venue for a single school at any one time for educational purposes. - (2) A community facility means any of the following, whether operated on a for profit or not-for-profit basis: - (a) a community centre or community hall; - (b) a public library (including a toy library); - (c) a youth centre.